TatiGarrido/Doge-Dog-Day-Care/README.md

  3. As a potential customer, I want to be able to see the photos and read the testimonials, to help me make a decision.

     a.
-The testimonials page display all the reviews and respective's pets images.
+The testimonials page display all the reviews and respectives pets images.

  4. As a potential customer, I want to be able to contact the company through the website.

     a.
 The form page enables the user to send a message.
-All fields must be completed, including email,  what enables the company to reply the message back.
+All fields must be completed, including email, which enables the company to reply the message.

  ### Further Testing

-* Friends were kindly requested to review the website on their own devices to point any user experience issues.
+* Friends were kindly requested to review the website on their own devices to point out any user experience issues.
-* Daily tests have been made to make sure everything was working according the expected and any issues founded have been corrected on the same day.
+* Daily tests have been made to make sure everything was working to the expected and any issues found have been corrected on the same day.
-* The website was viewed in differents devices.
+* The website was viewed in different devices.

 ## Additional Testing

- The website was checked for color contrast accessibility validator
+ The website was checked for color contrast accessibility validator.

 ![Color contrast](documentation/colorcontrast.png)

 ### Lighthouse
- The website was tested on [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to improve the performance, accessibility and quality of the website.
+ The website was tested on [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to improve the performance, accessibility and, quality of the website.

 ![Lighthouse](documentation/lightHouse%202.png)